ETHMUNI/BI-Exam-Project/ProjectFormulation.md

 **Expected Solution:**

-The project aims to offer a predictive model that assesses the likelihood of regions reaching their emissions reduction goals, using historical emissions data, population, and GDP as key predictors
+The project aims to offer a predictive model that assesses the likelihood of countries reaching their emissions reduction goals, using historical emissions data, population, and GDP as key predictors

 **Positive Impact & Beneficiaries:**

 The solution could help:
 * **Policymakers** by providing actionable insights to adjust policies and meet environmental goals.
-* **Environmental organization**s by identifying regions that require additional resources and support to meet their emissions reduction goals.
+* **Environmental organization**s by identifying countries that require additional resources and support to meet their emissions reduction goals.
 * **Urban planners** by offering data-driven insights into sustainable development and infrastructure planning based on key factors like population and economic activity.
 * **Future of society** by contributing to a more sustainable  future, helping reduce the impact of climate change for future generations.